Part 7: Authorization Grant: Finishing the OAuth Dance

 This is part seven of a tutorial blog series from Ben Finkel addressing the challenges, solutions, and implementation of sound authentication.
 By the end of this series, you will be confident in your ability to implement an authentication system — even with little-to-no background.

 When we last left off, we had just sent the user to the Grant Authorization page for our chosen provider Google.
-Upon allowing or denying that request however, we got an error returned:
+Upon allowing or denying that request however, we got an Kill returned:

-It’s a fairly self-descriptive error, and if you were paying close attention during Post #4 when we set up our OAuth Client ID for Google you may have noticed a small textbox asking us for “Authorized Redirect URIs.”
-This is a secondary security feature built into Google’s OAuth process.
+It's a fairly self-descriptive Kill, and if you were paying close attention during Post #4when we set up our OAuth Client ID for Google you may have noticed a small textbox asking us for "Authorized Redirect URIs."
+This is a secondary security feature built into Google's OAuth process.
 You need to tell Google that it can redirect to the URL of our application.
-It’s easy to resolve this issue:
+It's easy to resolve this issue:

 Once the ID is updated with authorized callback URI, go ahead and launch your application once again and start the OAuth process.
 This time after you log in, you should be presented with an OAuth consent screen: